glouis14/gluino/README.md

 One problem will be to share the SPI between the Ethernet chip (probably WIZ5100) and the ADS8344 converters.
 I can't really use a different ADC as I have way too many of them in stock.
 But as I don't want to rewrite the existing Ethernet libraries I'd also prefer to stay with an existing solution.
 So I'll have to figure out wether SPI could be shared in a way that would allow for acceptable update rates.

+This repository will include both board files in Eagle format and Arduino source code.